Local Causal Discovery for Statistically Efficient Causal Inference: METHOD

 \begin{restatable}[]{corollary}{loadidentifiability} LOAD is sound and complete in determining the identifiability of the causal effect between a pair of targets $X$ and $Y$. \end{restatable}

 We provide a proof in \Cref{proof:load_identifiability}.
-Similarly to the previous step, if the causal effect of $X$ on $Y$ is not identifiable, then LOAD returns the locally valid parent adjustment sets for $X$ \citep{maathuis2009estimating}.
-If the causal effect of the treatment on the outcome is identifiable, then LOAD continues to identify the optimal adjustment set \citep{henckel2022graphical} in Step 3.
-First, LOAD collects every explicit descendant of the treatment.
-The explicit descendants of the treatment that are also explicit ancestors of the outcome are the mediators on all directed paths from the treatment to the outcome.
-These explicit ancestral relations are tested by \Cref{alg:is_explicit_ancestor}.
-Finally, the optimal adjustment set is given by the parents of the mediating nodes, minus the treatment and the mediating nodes themselves.
-We show that removing only the mediators in the last step, instead of the forbidden set, leads to the correct optimal adjustment set, and that LOAD is sound and complete on discovering optimal adjustment sets.
+Similarly to the previous step, if the causal effect of the treatment on the outcome is not identifiable, then LOAD returns the locally valid parent adjustment sets.
+If the causal effect is identifiable, then LOAD continues in Step 3 to identify the possible descendants of the treatment using \Cref{alg:is_possible_ancestor}, which we use in a modified forbidden projection \citep{witte2020efficient} that instead of marginalizing the forbidden nodes out, projects over the nodes $\mathbf{V} \setminus PossDe_G(T) \cup \{T, O\}$.
+We show that the optimal adjustment set is still the parents of the outcome in this smaller projection, as in the original projection: \begin{restatable}[]{lemma}{possde} For treatment $T$ and outcome $O$ in an amenable CPDAG $G$, let $\mathbf{D} = PossDe_G(T)) \setminus \{T,O\}$ and $G^{T,O}$ be the modified forbidden projection with nodes $\mathbf{V}\setminus \mathbf{D}$.
+We show that $G^{T,O}$ is a CPDAG and the optimal adjustment set $Oset_G(X,Y)$ is given by

+\end{restatable} We provide a proof in App.~\ref{proof:possde}.
+In Step 4, LOAD performs local causal discovery on the outcome in this modified forbidden projection by running MB-by-MB only on $\mathbf{V} \setminus PossDe_G(T) \cup \{T, O\}$.
+The parents of the outcome identified by local discovery are the optimal adjustment set.
+We show that LOAD is sound and complete in discovering optimal adjustment sets.

 \begin{restatable}[]{theorem}{loadoset} LOAD is sound and complete in finding optimal adjustment sets for a pair of target variables. \end{restatable}